What is ADSL?

 Optus ADSL (Asymmetric Digital Subscriber Line) provides a broadband internet connection using the existing copper wire phone network.
 With ADSL you can have internet on the same line as your home phone.

-It's how we deliver the internet when you’re within Optus DSL and Optus DSL Direct areas (and not within Optus Cable or NBN network areas).
+It's how we deliver the internet when you’re within Optus DSL Direct areas (and not within Optus Cable or NBN network areas).
 There are two kinds of ADSL at Optus, so read on…

 How does ADSL work